TechCreators/tech-interview/README.md

 #### Proofs
 Proof by Induction</br>
 *  Assert the Base Case
-  *  Establish a theorem tha tis true for some small trivial value
+  *  Establish a theorem that is true for some small trivial value
+*  Inductive Hypothesis
-*  Inductive Hypothesis The theorem is assumed to be true for all cases up to some limit k
+  *  The theorem is assumed to be true for all cases up to some limit k
 *  Prove True for k+1th case

 Proof by Counterexample</br>